Special requests? New Warwick fruit shop has it covered

 A COLOURFUL addition has been made to Rose City Shoppingworld, with new store Rose City Fruits opening its doors today.

-A crowd of shoppers were filling their trollies with the fresh fruit and vegetables on offer at the family business.
+A crowd of shoppers were filling their trolleys with the fresh fruit and vegetables on offer at the family business.

 Owners Justin and Lauren van Twest aim to highlight local produce through the store, with many samples already on offer including carrots from Kalbar and stone fruit from Stanthorpe.